TRENT-OS/lib_utils/README.md

-# The Utilities Library
+# Utilities Library

-This repository consists of the common useful utilities that are hard to be categorized differently.
+The library provides useful utilities that do not fit in any another specific library.